BJIT-RL-JAVA/lib-email-service/README.md

 [//]: # (```)

 ### Configuration
 Before using MailService, you need to configure it with the appropriate settings for your chosen email service provider.
-Below are the configuration options for AWS SES, SendGrid:
+Below are the configuration options for AWS SES, SendGrid & SMTP:

 #### AWS configuration